vippsas/vipps-epayment-api/features/long-living-payments.md

 [freestanding card payments](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/free-standing-card-payments/)).

 **Please note:** Sales units (i.e., Merchant Serial Numbers) must be especially approved to use this feature.
-Vipps wants the user experience, including the standard timeout, to be as consistent as possible, so this should only be used in special cases.
+The user experience, including the standard timeout, should be as consistent as possible, so this should only be used in special cases.
 To request this feature: Please contact your key account manager, your partner manager, or [customer service](https://vipps.no/kontakt-oss/).